terraform-repo-template/tf-template/doc/guidelines.md

 ### Use folder-based Environment Isolation

 Folder based environment isolation is simple and able to keep code in-sync with target environment.
-Changes to code for an environment does not impact code for other environments or made them out-of-sync with their environments.
+Changes to code for an environment does not impact code for other environments.

 ### Use locals instead of variable environment setting